-Modern mold manufacturing and custom injection molding market in China is highly competitive.
-There are a lot of small and medium-sized machine shops who have equal working conditions and have to lower the prices and production time while increasing quality to stay in the game.
-That's why the market has been developing up to 6% a year up until 2018, the turnaround time was growing shorter while injection molding tolerances were getting tighter.
-This, cheaper labor and cheaper plastic injection molding supplies makes Chinese custom molds and custom molded plastics a great option for businesses all over the world but the shipping is still an issue.
+The modern mold manufacturing and custom injection molding market in China are highly competitive.
+There are a lot of small and medium-sized machine shops that have equal working conditions and have to lower the prices and production time while increasing quality to stay in the game.
+That’s why the market has been developing up to 6% a year up until 2018, the turnaround time was growing shorter while injection molding tolerances were getting tighter.
+This, cheaper labor and cheaper plastic injection molding supplies make Chinese custom molds and custom molded plastics a great option for businesses all over the world but the shipping is still an issue.

 Prototype Injecting Molding – A Process Invented by China